 Powdery mildew is often a disease seen on younger Cherry Laurel plants that are growing very strongly, or very old and overgrown plants that have been cut back very hard and are making strong new growth which is susceptible.
 As time passes and the growth pattern settles down, so too will the disease.

 These are two diseases with similar symptoms, while both can make the new growth of plants look unsightly, neither is serious and the plants will grow through the problem over time.

 Fungal shot hole of Laurels

 Infections of leaf spot fungi (Stigmina carpophila and Eupropolella britannica) result in brown spots on the leaves, over time the Common Laurel hedge plants will bring the infection under control causing the healthy and diseased parts of the leaf to separate resulting in the centres of these spots falling out.
 This leaves behind a series of irregular holes in the foliage referred to as ‘shot holes’ (because they look as if the damage is caused by shotgun pellets.)
 The fungal spores are spread and dispersed by rain

 Bacterial shot hole disease of Laurels

 Wet conditions will encourage the development and spread of both these shot hole diseases, conversely when drier conditions return the infection will be very likely to clear up without any further intervention.
-If either of these diseases is affecting part of your Laurel hedge it is a wise precaution to sterilise tools after trimming them and to avoid composting any diseased foliage as this could be a future source of infection.
+If either of these diseases is affecting part of your Common Laurel hedge it is a wise precaution to sterilise tools after trimming and to avoid composting any diseased foliage that could be a future source of infection.